 A woman experiences physical uneasiness during pregnancy.
 It could be because of endless reasons.
 If you have a tightening sensation in the stomach, it could be because of the following reasons.

-The placenta is the life support for the growing foetus.
+1. Detached Placenta: The placenta is the life support for the growing foetus.
 It is through the placenta that the baby gets its food and nutrients.
 However, in some cases, even before the delivery, the placenta may detach from the uterus wall.
 In times like this, the uterus starts getting firmer than usual.
 This results in the tightening of the belly and is also accompanied by acute pain.

-Braxton-Hicks contractions are similar to labour contractions, but NOT the same.
+5. Braxton-Hicks Contractions: Braxton-Hicks contractions are similar to labour contractions, but NOT the same.
 These contractions may make your stomach very tight and stiff.
-For some women, Braxton-Hicks Contractions can start as early as in the second trimester, and others may experience them right around delivery.
+And for some women, Braxton-Hicks Contractions may start as early as in the second trimester.

 If your stomach feels tight and stiff during pregnancy, here is what you can do.